 I’ve never been a big fan of pickles (unless they were deep fried ;0), but pickled green beans and red onions have my taste buds singing!
 I was introduced to pickled green beans by a dear friend of mine who produced the most epic charcuterie board one evening for a get-together.
 I became obsessed and quickly looked up recipes.
 After a little trial and error I found an easy, healthy, and quick way to create pickled green beans.
 Of course, I couldn’t stop there and expanded my recipe to also include red onions.
-Now, I always have a jar or two in the fridge of both pickled green beans and red onions.
-They make amazing toppings on salads, healthy additions to charcuterie boards, or just a quick nibble when you’re between meals and hunger is kicking in.
+Now, I always have a jar or two in the fridge of both pickled green beans, red onions, cucumbers and asparagus.
+The recipe works for almost any vegetable.
+Once pickled, they make amazing toppings on salads, healthy additions to charcuterie boards, or just a quick nibble when you’re between meals and hunger is kicking in.

 - A few large handfuls of green beans (ends trimmed or snapped off)